What is Visa Merchant Purchase Inquiry (VMPI)?

 What is Visa Merchant Purchase Inquiry?
 Essentially, VMPI is one small piece of a bigger chargeback puzzle.

 VMPI is one of the first stages in the dispute-resolution process.
 It is an attempt to resolve the issue without investing significant amounts of time or money.
-However, it isn’t the only recourse issuers and merchants have at their disposal.
+However, it isn’t the only management tool that is available.

 If VMPI doesn’t successfully resolve the cardholder’s issue, the merchant doesn’t respond in time, or the merchant isn’t enrolled in VMPI, the case will progress to prevention alerts or VCR.